hyunchul30/loofing/README.md

 - takes two numbers:
   --one to count to and
   --another to determine what multiple to use to get there
+  * consider how to handle any input that might be submitted:

+  - empty values (user just presses enter)
+  - non-numeric values (It may be helpful to read up about the numerical value, NaN) negative numbers
+  - count by number is larger than the count to numbers

 ## Setup/Installation Requirements